 - — Site Logistics Cost

-The report also provides a comprehensive examination of the current state and future expectations for prefabrication and modular construction.
+The Dodge Report also provides a comprehensive examination of the current state and future expectations for prefabrication and modular construction.
 The benefits of use indicated in the Dodge Report are eye popping for general contractors and trade contractors.

 Participant Trades, Percentage of Usage and Types of Prefabricated Assemblies